attentive-mobile/attentive-react-native-example/README.md

 ### Does Attentive provide an installable React Native Library?

 No. Host apps will need to use this example's bridging code in their app to use the Attentive SDKs.

+### Which version of the Attentive SDKs is this example compatible with?

+iOS: 0.3.2+

+Android: 0.3.3+